 The sector has received investor interest from major regional players, such as China, Japan and India.
 Japan International Cooperation Agency approved a USD 3.6 billion loan for the construction of a new deep-water port at Matabari Island.

 Project delays may arise from the government’s poor implementation of its infrastructure spending plans.
 Bureaucratic rules around public procurement and inefficient cooperation between government departments mean that the government frequently fails to meet its spending targets.
 For example, in February 2016, Dhaka cancelled the Sonadia port project.
 Chinese companies had already completed a feasibility study and promised funding for the project.
 In FY2015/16, only 69% of the development budget was utilised.
 Similarly, whilst the FY2016/17 budget marked an increase of 17.9% to the development budget, actual spending in Q1FY2016/17 declined by 7.0% year-on- year.

 * Capacity is limited in the market.

-In this month's Risk Outlook, we also provide a detailed forward looking assessment of developments within the security, trading and investment environments for Venezuela, Rwanda, Chile and Ghana, all of which have been the subject of recent enquiries from JLT's client base.
+In this edition of Risk Outlook, we also provide a detailed forward-looking assessment of developments within the security, trading and investment environments for Bangladesh, Rwanda, Chile and Ghana, all of which have been the subject of recent enquiries from JLT’s client base.

-The monthly Risk Outlook is supported by JLT’s proprietary country risk rating tool, World Risk Review (WRR) which provides risk ratings across nine insurable perils for 197 countries.
-The country risk ratings are generated by a proprietary, algorithm-based modelling system incorporating over 200 international sources of data.
+The monthly Risk Outlook is supported by JLT’s proprietary country risk rating tool, World Risk Review (WRR), which provides risk ratings across 9 insurable perils for 197 countries.
+The country risk ratings are generated by a proprietary, algorithm-based modelling system incorporating over 200 international indices.

 Download June Risk Outlook